sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ### **saveText**

-Save text into context.
-Can put the output text, single select and input value to a key.
+Save text into the context.
+Can put the output text, single select, and input value to a key.

 - Parameters